 Who are the scientists receiving our grants?
 What inspires their research into psoriatic disease?
-In this series we profile some of the researchers who are leading the charge to find new treatments and, we hope, a cure.
+In this series we profile some of the researchers who are leading the charge to find new treatments, better ways to manage psoriatic disease and milestones to a cure.

 Lourdes Pérez Chada, M.D., is a dermatologist who trained at the University of Buenos Aires and earned her master of science in clinical investigation (MMSc) from Harvard Medical School.